nacleric/BRRR/src/kubernetes/01-kubectl-apply.md

 Take a look at the [application.yaml](application.yaml).

-Here we are deploything the http-echo Docker image to the Kubernetes cluster.
+Here we are deploy thing the http-echo Docker image to the Kubernetes cluster.
 You'll find the image name in spec -> spec -> containers.
 Also in this containers section we map it to port 5678 and pass in some arguments.

 In the second portion of this file, we define a service, which allows us to expose the application as a network service.
 [Read more about services](https://kubernetes.io/docs/concepts/services-networking/service/).